Lieutenant Hugh Brooksbank

 "I have lost one of my best and most gallant officers.
 His action in going forward in the hope of finding a gap was most gallant and showed wonderful devotion to duty.
 He was very popular with officers and men."

-He was mentioned in dispatches by Sir Douglas haig dated the 9th of April 1917, two days before he was killed.
+He was mentioned in dispatches by Sir Douglas Haig dated the 9th of April 1917, two days before he was killed.

 Lieutenant Pratt is buried at Wancourt British Cemetery Plot VII Row D Grave 33